 1962: Novelist Hermann Hesse dies aged 86.

-1963: The first edition of ‘Ready Steady Go! was shown on TV.
-Introduced by Keith Fordyce and 19 year-old Cathy McGowan, the first show featured The Searchers, Jet Harris, Pat Boone, Billy Fury and Brian Poole and The Tremeloes.
+1963: The first ever edition of music show ‘Ready Steady Go! was shown on ITV.
+Introduced by Keith Fordyce and Cathy McGowan, the show features The Searchers, Brian Poole and The Tremeloes.
+Jet Harris, Pat Boone and Billy Fury.

 1964: Album chart:

 - A Hard Day’s Night – The Beatles

 - Dance With The Shadows – The Shadows